PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 When should you submit a form with the GET method, and when should you use the POST method?
 Remember that GET requests should only be used to retrieve resources, and they should not change anything on the server (no harm in sending the same request 10 times in a row by accident), while POST requests may change things on the server or have some other type of side effect, such as sending an email.
 :::

+Show your work to a teacher at one of the lab sessions to get some feedback on it.

-## Part 5: Handling errors
+## Part 6: Handling errors
 When a user submits a form to create/edit a resource, you need to validate the data entered in the form, and only carry out the request if the entered data is valid.
-For example, the user might have forgot to enter data in a form field, or maybe the user has entered some invalid data (for example entered `-43` as the number of pages for a book resource).
-If the data is not valid, you should display the form to the user again (with the data the user entered), together with descriptive error messages explaining what was wrong.
+For example, the user might have forgot to enter data in a form field, or maybe the user has entered some invalid data (for example entered `-43` as the number of pages for a book resource). **If the data is not valid, you should display the form to the user again (with the data the user entered), together with descriptive error messages explaining what was wrong.**

 Your route parameters (such as `bookId` in `/books/:booksId`) needs to be validated too.
 Maybe the user visits your website and ends up at `/books/4`, bookmarks this page, and then you delete it from your database.
 If the user now goes to this page through her bookmark, she should not see an empty/crashed page, but a message saying that the book does not exist.

 It is not only data that comes from your clients that can result in errors.
 External systems your web application depends on (such as the database) can fail as well.
 For example, if the database is full, you cannot insert a new resource into it.
-In these cases, there is no need to show a descriptive error message like The database is full, because the user cannot fix the problem anyway.
+In these cases, there is no need to show a descriptive error message like *The database is full*, because the user cannot fix the problem anyway.
 Instead, it is better to show a general error message like *Server error, we are working on fixing it*, and then log the error details, so you then can debug and fix the error.

 Deal with the various errors that can happen in your web application, and then update your report with a description of your implementation so far.

 ::: danger Deadline
-Just a reminder that you should not forget to [submit your report for feedback on Canvas](https://ju.instructure.com/courses/2142/assignments/5752).
-The deadline might have already been, but if you follow the time plan now should be a good time to submit it.
+Just a reminder that you should not forget to [submit your report for feedback on Canvas](https://ju.instructure.com/courses/4558/assignments/19357).
+The deadline might have already been (depending on how slow/fast you work), but if you follow the time plan, now should be a good time to submit it.
 :::

-## Part 6: Adding authentication & authorization
+## Part 7: Adding authentication & authorization
 Before you start working on this part, you are recommended to:

 * View the following videos: